10 Things You Can Do When You’re Just Too Busy To Prep

 What to do when you’re too busy to prep

 1. Carry a book with you at all times.
-A Kindle e-reader device might be handier in this situation than a physical copy, and if you are a member of Amazon Prime, you can often “borrow” books for free.
+A Kindle e-reader device might be handier in this situation than a physical copy, and if you are a member of Amazon’s Kindle Unlimited Program, you can often “borrow” all the books you want for about $12 a month.
 Take those moments when you’re sitting in the car waiting to pick up the kids from an activity, when you are on a break at work, or when you’d normally be watching a show on TV and learn something – anything – that will make you more prepared.
+Also, if you don’t have an e-reader, don’t despair.
+You can add a Kindle app to your phone or a tablet and use that to read your ebooks.

 3. Add a little to your stockpile each week.
 Hopefully, before life got crazy, you had a good handle on the weak points in your stockpile.
 So, if you know that you need fruits and vegetables, for example, pick up some shelf-stable items at the store during your regular shopping trip each week.
 If you need dry milk, quickly order high-quality dry milk online.
 If you need meat, buy some canned fish at the store or order some freeze-dried beef crumbles.
 Make one purchase each week and you’ll still be increasing your stockpile.